gitlabhq/gitlab-runner/docs/configuration/tls-self-signed.md

 ### Git cloning

-The runner injects missing certificates to build the CA chain in build containers.
+The runner injects missing certificates to build the CA chain in build containers by using `CI_SERVER_TLS_CA_FILE`.
 This allows `git clone` and `artifacts` to work with servers that do not use publicly trusted certificates.